What is California’s Proposition 65?

 First, your California attorney should negotiate a settlement.
 This is not something non-attorneys should try to do on their own.

-The price of private settlements varies greatly.
-There is no fixed amount, and the settlement varies based on the facts of the case.
-Its noteworthy however to indicate that if the matter is not resolved, or settled, and a lawsuit is filed, the settlement costs generally increase substantially, including any attorney fees and court costs which the seller incurs.
+It’s noteworthy, however, that if the matter is not resolved, or settled, and a lawsuit is filed, the settlement costs generally increase substantially, including any attorney fees and court costs which the seller incurs.
+Once litigation begins, average settlement costs can jump to the $40,000 to $90,000 range, not including your own legal fees to defend the lawsuit and related expenses.

 The primary strategy to minimizing Prop 65 expense is having a competent lawyer licensed in California to defend you as early as possible.
 Your attorney can investigate and respond promptly to a Prop 65 Notice.
 Amazon sellers should not try to settle Prop 65 cases on their own.